Cookie: The Anthropological Mixtape: Accolades

 The album was also regarded as significant by critics and academics: Upon its release, some outlets described the record as one of the all-time best conscious hip-hop albums.
 Mark Anthony Neal recognized it as "the first major pop recording that speaks to the era of 'newblackness'", referring to a term coined by Mama Soul.
 At the end of 2002, music critic Robert Christgau ranked the album at number 76 on the Pazz & Jop 2002 Dean's List, while the Honolulu Star-Bulletin named the album one of the year's ten best albums, with critic Gary C.W.
 Chun praising its "earthy richness".

 At the 45th Annual Grammy Awards, held in 2003, Cookie was nominated for Best Contemporary R&B Album, the first year of the award's existence.
 It marked Ndegeocello's third album to receive a Grammy nomination, after Plantation Lullabies and Peace Beyond Passion, and her seventh nomination overall.
 Writing for the Los Angeles Times, Natalie Nichols predicted that Ashanti's eponymous debut album would win, but argued that Cookie deserved to, "not only for its sonic creativity but also for its racial, social and historical ruminations."
 The San Francisco Chronicle predicted that Brandy's Full Moon would win, but likewise granted the "critics' pick" designation to Cookie.
 For Slant, critic Sal Cinquemani predicted that Cookie, along with R&B duo Floetry's debut album, "might be too contemporary for academy voters", but concluded that while Ashanti's album would win, Cookie "should win".
 Ashanti ultimately won the award.
+The album was also nominated for Outstanding Music Album at the 14th GLAAD Media Awards, with the award eventually going to k.d. lang and Tony Bennett, for A Wonderful World.

-In 2010, Slant ranked Cookie at number 249 on their list of the best albums of the aughts.
+In 2010, Slant ranked Cookie at number 249 on their list of the best albums of the 2000s.
 The Rockwilder remix of "Pocketbook" placed at number 229 on their list of the decade's best singles.
-Village Voice Carol Cooper critic wrote in 2011 that Cookie was "arguably the smartest r&b album of the 2000s", while the next year, National Public Radio called the album "ludicrously underrated".
+Village Voice critic Carol Cooper wrote in 2011 that Cookie was "arguably the smartest r&b album of the 2000s".
+The next year, National Public Radio called the album "ludicrously underrated".